Are you having contractions but not pregnant?

-Inflammatory bowel disease is an umbrella term used for different autoimmune conditions such as Crohn’s disease and ulcerative colitis.
-These cause chronic inflammation of your digestive tract and the cramping and pain.
+Inflammatory bowel disease (IBD) is an umbrella term used for different autoimmune conditions such as Crohn’s disease and ulcerative colitis.
+These cause chronic inflammation of your digestive tract and cramping and pain.

 #13.
 Urinary tract infections (UTIs)

-Urinary tract infections are usually caused by bacteria entering the urinary tract.
+Urinary tract infections are often caused by bacteria entering the urinary tract.
 Often UTIs cause pain and burning when you wee, frequency and urgency of urination, and sometimes cloudy or smelly urine.

 #14.
 Indigestion or intolerances

-If you’re sensitive or intolerant to certain foods, you may experience bloating and cramping not dissimilar to that you get when your period is due.
+If you’re sensitive or intolerant to certain foods, you may experience bloating and cramping not dissimilar to those you get when your period is due.